PiNet/PiNet.github.io/articles/support.md

 ### Email
 The simple one.
 I will try and reply within a week (although is usually more like an hour).
 If I don't reply within a week, email me again!

 Email address is  *support at pi-ltsp dot net*

+If it is a technical query, please include.
+- PiNet version you are running
+- Which release channel are you using (stable, dev or custom)
+- Is PiNet installed on a dedicated machine or a virtual machine
+- Your position (student, teacher, technician, Pi enthusiast, etc)
+- Any weird customisations
+- School or organisation name (optional)

 ### IRC
 If you want instant help, I sit on freenode IRC in the #ltsp channel quite a lot and you can drop me a private message.
 Handle on there is gbaman.